How to get tickets to see Taylor Swift in Columbus | Reputation Tour

 Taylor Swift is coming to Columbus

-See the Reputation World Tour at Ohio Stadium in Columbus on Saturday, July 7th
+See Taylor along with Charli-xcx and Camila Cabello at Ohio Stadium in Columbus on Saturday, July 7th

 Taylor Swift is embarking on another stadium world tour and K99.1FM wants you to be there for the 2018 Reputation World Tour.
 Here’s all the info you need if you want to see Taylor Swift in Columbus.